maboiteaspam/phantomizer_demo/README.md

 USAGE

-    phantomizer command line gives you access to some tools to help you during your development activity.
+    phantomizer command line provides integrated tools to help you during your development activity.

 To start phantomizer you must first browse the directory where you have initialized your project.
+    cd <my project path>

 General usage